molonc/spec/README.md

      20 Jun 19 11:07 VERSION
 ```

-Originally compiled and run for CentOS 7, which reached it's end of life June 30, 2024, so no guarnatees on compatibility on other OS and versions.
+Originally compiled and run for CentOS 7, which reached it's end of life June 30, 2024, so no guarantees on compatibility on other OS and versions.

 A whitepaper describing the characteristics is located here: https://staden.sourceforge.net/cram_benchmarks.html